mvermeeren/variational-symmetries/README.md

 written to a file in the subfolder 'lagrangians'

-ADDING MORE EQUATIONS OR LAGRANGIANS
+ADDING MORE HIERARCHIES

-Custom equations and Lagrangians can be added in the method get_equation(switch) of the file 'varsym_input.sage'.
+Custom equations and Lagrangians can be added in the method get_input(switch) of the file 'varsym_input.sage'.
 A unique 'switch' should be introduced to select them.